microsoft/MixedReality-SpectatorView/README.md

     > Note: It may take a while to build external dependencies for Spectator View's native components the first time this script is run.
 3. Run `tools\scripts\CreateUnityPackage.bat` in an administrator cmd window.
 4. Add a reference to the submodule folder src/SpectatorView.Unity/Assets in your Unity project's Package/manifest.json file.
 For more information on referencing a local Unity package, see [here](https://docs.unity3d.com/Manual/upm-ui-local.html).

+> Note 1: Creating a unity package is only supported on PCs.
+You can prepare the repo on Mac for building the iOS example applications by installing [powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7) and running `tools\scripts\SetupRepository.ps1`.

+> Note 2: If your development setup does not allow for symbolic links, running `tools\scripts\CreateUnityPackage.bat -HardCopySymbolicLinks` will replace symbolic links in the project with copied file content.
+This should allow developers to generate unity packages, but it will make it more difficult to edit and contribute submodule changes.

 ### Detailed Unity Setup
 For more information on setting up a Spectator View project after obtaining the com.microsoft.mixedreality.spectatorview.* Unity package, see the following pages: